page_banner_chemistry.jpg

 1 Hours

-An introduction to experimental chemical methods of synthesis and characterization by quantitative and qualitative procedures.
+This course is an introduction to experimental chemical methods of synthesis and characterization by quantitative and qualitative procedures.
 Experiments will relate to topics covered in CHM 164.
-Prerequisite or co-requisite: CHM 164.

 This is the first of a two-semester course sequence.
 It focuses on the structure and function of organic molecules.
-Topics include: nomenclature, functional group analysis, stereochemistry, acid/base chemistry, organic chemistry reactions and mechanistic explanation of electron movement.
+Topics include nomenclature, functional group analysis, stereochemistry, acid/base chemistry, organic chemistry reactions and mechanistic explanation of electron movement.
 Spectroscopic methods of structure determination are introduced.
-Three lectures, one laboratory.
-Prerequisite: CHM 164/166.
-Corequisite: CHM231L

 CHM 231L Organic Chemistry I Lab